 New Hampshire school cafeteria worker fired for giving food to student who couldn't pay - WHBQ!
 The hero is Bonnie Kimball!
 If she needs a job we have openings at @thinkfoodgroup if you know her, let her know! @NewHampJournal https://t.co/o7JHXgRtn6— José Andrés (@chefjoseandres) May 17, 2019

-Cafe Services rehired Kimball on Friday, but she refused the offer, according to the Associated Press.
+Cafe Services offered to rehire Kimball, but she refused the offer, according to the Associated Press.

 Bloom said that Kimball’s situation isn’t unique to New Hampshire.
 End 68 Hours of Hunger is in 46 districts in the US, in seven states.
 Bloom said educators find themselves in situations like Kimball’s where they want to feed hungry students all the time.